rhymeswithmogul/Office365DnsChecker/man/en-US/Test-ExchangeOnlineMxRecord.md

 ## SYNTAX

 ```
-Test-ExchangeOnlineMxRecord [-DomainName] <String[]> [<CommonParameters>]
+Test-ExchangeOnlineMxRecord [-DomainName] <String[]> [-DANERequired] [<CommonParameters>]
 ```

 ## DESCRIPTION
 This cmdlet checks one or more domains' DNS records for the presence and correctness of the Exchange Online MX record.
-The first and only MX record should look something like tenantdomain-com.mail.protection.outlook.com.
+The first and only MX record should look something like tenantdomain-com.mail.protection.outlook.com or tenantdomain-com.1a2b3c.mx.microsoft.

 ## EXAMPLES